Water Quality & Treatment

 All water distributed in the Regional Municipality of Waterloo system must meet high levels of quality legislated by the Ontario Ministry of Environment.

 Grand River water is treated at the Mannheim Water Treatment Plant.
-To see a description and schematic of the treatment process, click on the following links:
+To see a description and schematic of the treatment process use the links below:

 Raw and treated water from both sources is required to be tested by an accredited lab for more than 120 water quality characteristics, such as physical and chemical, organic/inorganic and microbiological parameters.
 Legislation requires that all these tests be done on a predetermined schedule.